At least 13 people are dead after a gunman opens fire at a Brazilian elementary school in Rio de Janeiro.

 Police were alerted to the shooting when two young boys, at least one with a gunshot wound, ran up to two officers on patrol about two blocks away.
 The officers sprinted to the school and at least one quickly located the gunman on the second floor and traded shots with him.

-"He saw me and aimed a gun at me," said officer Marcio Alves.
+"He saw me and aimed a gun at me," officer Marcio Alves said.
 "I shot him in the legs, he fell down the stairs and then shot himself in the head."

 Rio Mayor Eduardo Paes said life at the four-story, pastel yellow and green school was turned into a "hellish nightmare."